 Your most important consideration first and foremost should be safety.
 Bathrooms are a naturally wet and slippery environment and can be an extremely dangerous place to have a fall.
 And anyone who is in need of a shower chair is at an increased risk of falling already, so be extremely careful about cutting corners on safety features.

-While most shower chairs are still made in white and grey, a highly visible colour is a MUCH safer option, especially for the elderly or those with poor vision.
-Bold colours stand out from the surrounding surfaces and help guide you to a safe seat.
+While most shower chairs are still made in white and grey, a highly visible color is a MUCH safer option, especially for the elderly or those with poor vision.
+Bold colors stand out from the surrounding surfaces and help guide you to a safe shower stool.

 The frame should be made of a water-resistant material that will not deteriorate over time when exposed to a wet and humid environment.
 Medical-grade aluminum is our preferred choice.
-The little feet on the chair’s legs should be made from rubber (or similar material) that will grip even when wet.
+The chair legs should have rubberized feet that will grip even when wet.

 Arm wrests are extremely handy because they allow you to use your arms to assist you when sitting and standing.
 In fact, many people will struggle to stand up from a chair without them as it requires a good dose of balance and leg strength.